 Choose shoes that multitask: don’t choose shoes that will only go with one outfit, or suit one travel situation.
 The best shoes for one bag travel will keep you comfy all day, and then take you out in the evening.

 Choose shoes that go with your clothes: I must admit, when I’m traveling, I decide what shoes I’m taking first, then choose clothes that I know will go with my shoes.
 While it may be a bit around the wrong way, I find I think about my packing wardrobe in a very different way once the shoes are locked in.
 It’s one of the key ways I manage with just two pairs of shoes.

 The Best Walking Shoes for Travel

 When I first started writing packing lists on frugal first class travel back in 2012 I never recommended sneakers as the best women’s walking shoes for travel.
 Remember them back then?
 Hard, thick, clunky white things that were fine for the treadmill but just looked horrible in the sophisticated cities of Europe (and anywhere else for that matter).
 Fast forward a few years, and the fashion wheel has turned.
 Sneakers are now a viable option to pack and can make good dressy walking shoes for travel in Europe.
 The best sneakers for travel are water proof and have support in the inner sole.
 Choose carefully, and they will also go with a casual skirt, and still be smart enough for casual evening meals.

-I know gold sneakers are not to everyone’s taste, but chosen carefully, the right pair of a more fancy sneaker can be worn with casual skirts or dresses for maximum multitasking, making them among the best walking shoes for Europe.
+I know gold or silver sneakers are not to everyone’s taste, but chosen carefully, the right pair of a more fancy sneaker can be worn with casual skirts or dresses for maximum multitasking, making them among the best walking shoes for Europe.

 The Best Ankle Boots for Travel